Lxinyuelxy/multi-label-learn/README.md

 **Note: Support Python3 only.**

 ## Data Format
-All data type shoud be `ndarray`, especially y should be binary format.For example, if your dataset totally have 5 labels and one of your sample has only first and last labels, then the corresponding output should be `[1, 0, 0, 0, 1]`.
+All data type should be `ndarray`, especially y should be the binary format.
+For example, if your dataset totally have 5 labels and one of your samples has only first and last labels, then the corresponding output should be `[1, 0, 0, 0, 1]`.
 ```python
 samples, features = X_train.shape
 samples, labels = y_train.shape